AMG's sixth car to wear the Black Series badge is a £330k, really quite angry thing...

 What is it?

-The Porsche Macan is the Cayenne’s little sister, and the most popular Porsche in the UK.
+The Macan is the most popular Porsche in the UK.
 It’s an SUV with a desirable badge, how could it not be a success?
 Thing is, the Macan has always overdelivered in just about every department.
 It’ll go further off-road than most owners will ever ask, it’ll hammer down a twisting road with more skill than most drivers would have the nerve to test, and it’ll seat five in front of a class-leadingly big boot.
 Porsche got the Macan right first time.

 Inside, there’s a much more significant makeover.
-The air vents have been relegated lower down the order, to make way for a 10-inch touchscreen featuring a much more feature-packed interface inherited from pricier Porsches.
-However, Porsche’s pulled up short of pinching the entire Cayenne’s interior, so banks of physical buttons remain instead of touch-sensitive glass panes.
-As we’ll explore later, that might not be the downgrade in reality it could appear on paper…
+The air vents have been relegated lower down the order, to make way for a bigger touchscreen featuring a much more feature-packed interface inherited from pricier Porsches.
+However, the engineers have pulled up short of pinching the entire Cayenne’s interior, so banks of physical buttons remain instead of touch-sensitive glass panes.